 Hokule’a was born in 1974 following a proposal to build a replica of an ancient Polynesian voyaging canoe by the Polynesian Voyaging Society and to conduct a round-trip voyage between Hawaii and Tahiti.
 The voyage’s purpose was to investigate Polynesian non-instrument navigation.
 In the years since its first, and very successful voyage in 1976, Hokule’a and its crew of skilled navigators and sailors, have crossed the Pacific Ocean many times.

-The design of Hokule'a is based on pictorial reconstructions by Herbert Kawainui Kane who is an authority on Polynesian voyaging canoes.
-His book "Voyagers" contains a wonderful selection of images illustrating voyaging canoes.
-Some of the model canoes in this section have been inspired by those illustrations.
-This album is primarily dedicated to the double-hull voyaging canoe Hokule'a.
+The design of Hokule’a is based on pictorial reconstructions by Herbert Kawainui Kane who is an authority on Polynesian voyaging canoes.
+His book “Voyagers” contains a wonderful selection of images illustrating voyaging canoes.
+This page is primarily dedicated to the double-hull voyaging canoe Hokule’a and is showing a selection of models done over the years.